How a stand-alone power system will reduce farmer Ian McKenna’s food bills

-Which means Three Springs farmer, Ian McKenna, has arrived home more than once following a couple of days away to an unpleasant smelling fridge and freezer.
+Which means Tardun farmer, Ian McKenna, has arrived home more than once following a couple of days away to an unpleasant smelling fridge and freezer.

 His property sits at the end of a long spur line from Three Springs, where a combination of dust build up and moisture makes power outages a common event.

 “It can be really painful to get back to a heap of food that’s gone off, so if I go away I’ve got to ask whoever is keeping an eye on the sheep and farm to also go and check on the fridges,” he says.